gitcla/rabbit-lab/README.md

 To flood the queue you can use ab-flooder.sh (it uses Apache Benchmark tool).

-You can scale up or down the number of receivers on Docker to check the rate of items consumed per second with the command:
+You can scale up or down the number of receivers to check the rate of items consumed per second with the command:

 ```
 docker service scale rabbitlab_receiver=10
 ```
-Now you try to upgrade the receiver container with a new version that speed up the receiver process:
+Now try to upgrade the receiver with a new version that speeds up the process to 1msg/100msec:

 ```
 docker service update rabbitlab_receiver --image=dockla/rabbit-receiver:100msec